 The BriefCam Open API (BOA) is a unified REST API allowing developers to introduce BriefCam functionality into their own applications.
 The APIs allow for:

-The BriefCam generic HTTP RESTful request-based plug-in enables third party integration with BriefCam solutions, including real-time (RSTP) video ingestion.
+BriefCam’s Video Integration API (API) is a generic HTTP RESTful request-based plug-in that enables third party integration with BriefCam solutions, including real-time (RSTP) video ingestion.

 The BriefCam Respond Outbound API enables integration of BriefCam alerts into third party alerting infrastructure by issuing a generic RESTful call to the third-party alerting custom endpoint with detailed information on the alerting event, a downloadable thumbnail, and a downloadable video clip.